Hawgk/iRacingDataCompanionAv/README.md

 It's a tool that does things.

+It's written in C# using .NET 8.0 and AvaloniaUI.
+Was kinda an experiment to get to know Avalonia a bit better.
+Might port it to OpenGL/DirectX at some later stage.

 One of those things is reading data from iRacing SDK.

 Also it paints pixels.